Speer and Marshall host Georgia Southern - WTOP News

 Huntington, West Virginia; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Marshall hosts Georgia Southern after Jalen Speer scored 27 points in Marshall’s 80-78 victory over the James Madison Dukes.
+BOTTOM LINE: Marshall takes on Georgia Southern after Jalen Speer scored 27 points in Marshall’s 80-78 victory over the James Madison Dukes.

-The Thundering Herd have gone 9-2 at home.
-Marshall ranks sixth in the Sun Belt with 10.3 offensive rebounds per game led by Nate Martin averaging 3.0.
+The Thundering Herd have gone 9-2 in home games.
+Marshall is fourth in the Sun Belt with 14.2 assists per game led by Dezayne Mingo averaging 4.6.

-The Eagles are 1-3 against Sun Belt opponents.
-Georgia Southern is 2-0 in games decided by less than 4 points.
+The Eagles are 1-3 in conference play.
+Georgia Southern allows 79.1 points to opponents and has been outscored by 5.2 points per game.

 Marshall’s average of 7.5 made 3-pointers per game this season is just 0.3 fewer made shots on average than the 7.8 per game Georgia Southern gives up.
 Georgia Southern averages 9.0 made 3-pointers per game this season, 3.2 more made shots on average than the 5.8 per game Marshall allows.